Barba-Q/tumbleweed-noob-tool/README.md

 - purge temporary files on installation error / after system upgrade
 - create a binary instead of havin a plain script
 ##
-come to where the Pfeffer is
+_powered by knietief.com - come to where the Pfeffer is_